SerhiiCho/timeago-docs/docs/get-started.md

 Pass the date to `timeago.Parse()` function.
 It counts the interval between current datetime and given datetime and returns parsed string in format `x time ago`.
 The package can work not only with dates in the past but future dates as well.
 The usage is pretty straight forward.

 ### Allowed types
-Method `timeago.Parse()` excepts different types of datetime:
+Function `timeago.Parse()` excepts different types of datetime and returns the result and error:

 - `int` Unix timestamp
 - `time.Time` Type from Go time package
 - `string` Datetime string in format `YYYY-MM-DD HH:MM:SS`

-> Any other type will trigger a panic.

 ```go
 timeago.Parse("2019-10-23 10:46:00") // string date